Scanfil Oyj: Scanfil plc: Notification of managers' transactions

 Scanfil plc: Notification of managers' transactions

-Person subject to the notification requirement Name: Sonninen, Timo Position: Other senior manager
+Person subject to the notification requirement Name: Takanen, Tomi Position: Other senior manager

 Issuer Name: Scanfil Oyj LEI: 7437004XD6U0FFDCT507